United Bank for Africa

-United Bank for Africa Plc (UBA) is a multinational pan-African financial services group headquartered in Lagos Island, Lagos and known as Africa’s Global Bank.
+United Bank for Africa Plc (UBA) is a multinational pan-African financial services group headquartered in Lagos Island, Lagos and known as Africa's Global Bank.
 It has subsidiaries in 20 African countries and offices in London, Paris and New York.
 In December 2021, UBA received its banking license to commence operations in the UAE.
 It is listed as commercial bank by the Central Bank of Nigeria.
 The shares of stock of the group are listed on the Nigerian Stock Exchange, where they trade under the symbol: UBA.
-The Group Chairman of the bank is Tony Elumelu and the GMD/CEO is Oliver Alawuba.
+The Group Chairman of the bank is Emmanuel N. Nnorom and the GMD/CEO is Oliver Alawuba.

 Current executives

 The table below shows the current Group Board of United Bank for Africa: